 There are currently no established federal regulatory limits for PFAS in drinking water.

 How can PFAS affect my health?

 There are many gaps in the current scientific literature, but it is believed that PFAS may affect human health.
-Most research is based on animal studies and scientists are still unsure of the difference between how animals and humans respond to PFAS.
-PFAS exposures in these studies have been associated with changes in thyroid, liver, and kidney function, as well changes in hormone levels.
-PFOA and PFOS have also been shown to cause developmental effects to fetuses during pregnancy and in breastfed infants.
+Some of the research about health effects of PFAS is based on animal studies, and scientists are still unsure of the difference between how animals and humans respond to PFAS.
+PFAS exposure has been associated with changes in liver and kidney function, changes in thyroid hormone and cholesterol levels, and immune system effects.
+PFOA and PFOS have also been shown to cause developmental effects to fetuses during pregnancy.

 Can PFAS cause cancer?

-There is no conclusive evidence that PFAS cause cancer, though several animal studies and legal cases have identified a possible link between them.
+There is no conclusive evidence that PFAS cause cancer, though several animal and human studies have identified a possible link between them.
 The EPA reports there is suggestive evidence that PFOA and PFOS can increase the risk of cancer.
 Both the EPA and the National Toxicology Program are continuing research on the cancer potential of PFAS.